 Why Do Indoor Hanging Plants Need Drainage?

-There are four main reasons why indoor hanging plants need drainage.
-Check out our helpful slides below to learn why!
+There are four main reasons why indoor hanging plants need drainage:

 Too Much Water Is Harmful To Hanging Plants

 Although many hanging plants enjoy a really good soaking and prefer damp soil, they will be harmed if they sit too long in pools of water.